 Management and funding

-The centre is funded by a combination of grants, support from regional government, visitor income, event participant fee, and Friends of MP donations.
-Around 1000 people visit each year.
+The Khakassky Reserve is funded by a combination of grants, financing from federal and regional government, education and excursion own activities and Friends of the Zapovednik donations.

 [tab title=”Work areas”]